 Read more about how to apply for a petroleum exploration permit.

 Titles for retention and production

-If you discover petroleum, as the holder of a petroleum exploration permit you have the right to convert the discovery into a production licence or a retention licence/lease if the title is not commercially viable.
+If you discover petroleum as the holder of a petroleum exploration permit, you have the right to convert the discovery into a production licence or a retention licence or lease, if the title is not commercially viable.

 These titles apply to both onshore and coastal water discoveries.

-You can apply for a retention licence or lease when you discover petroleum resources that have development potential and are not currently commercially viable but are likely to be viable within 10 -15 years.
+You can apply for a retention licence or lease when you discover petroleum resources that have development potential, and are not currently commercially viable, but are likely to be viable within 10 to 15 years.

-A license/lease has an initial term of five years.
-The licence/lease can be renewed for further five-year periods provided the resource is still not commercially viable.
+A license or lease has an initial term of five years.
+The licence or lease can be renewed for further five-year periods provided the resource is still not commercially viable.

-If you hold a retention licence/lease, you are expected to actively work towards making the discovered resource commercially viable.
-Special conditions to ensure this happens may be attached to the licence/lease.
+If you hold a retention licence or lease, you're expected to actively work towards making the discovered resource commercially viable.
+Special conditions to ensure this happens may be attached to the licence or lease.